 Thanks to media saturation, it’s hard to truly shock an audience with something.
 Usually it takes something truly unexpected to blow a viewer's mind.
 Thankfully, live television, usually reserved for daytime news and sporting events, is one of the only places that we can truly be shocked anymore.
 Whenever people see shocking things caught on live TV, it freaks them out so much more than if they were watching a movie.
 Maybe it’s because you don’t expect anything to be truly shocking anymore, or maybe it’s because your brains don’t know how to comprehend a dual helicopter crash.
 Check out this list of the most unexpected things to ever happen on live television, and prepare for your brain to melt.

-Just because this is a list of shocking things that happened on live TV, there’s also an adorable cat and maybe the most excited meteorologist you’ll ever see.
+While there have been horrible tragedies captured on live TV, there’s also an adorable cat and maybe the most excited meteorologist you’ll ever see.
 Some of the items in this collection of unexpected events were massive news stories that have taken on almost mythic proportions over time, while other moments still feel like they’re so strange that they can’t actually be happening.
 Even though we’re telling you that you’re about to watch a series of unexpected moments, there’s no real way to prepare yourself for what you’re about to see.

 In 2015, reporter Alison Parker and her cameraman, Adam Ward, were gunned down on air by a disgruntled former colleague near Roanoke, VA while broadcasting live.
 The perpetrator was Vester Lee Flanagan, who once worked as an on air broadcaster for WDBJ in Virginia.

 Christine Chubbock, a newscaster in Sarasota, FL in the '70s, shot herself in the head live on air after reading the statement, “In keeping with Channel 40’s policy of bringing you the latest in ‘blood and guts,’ and in living color, you are going to see another first — attempted suicide.”